bentheiii/rust_from_python_workshop/04_03_closures.md

 let x = apply_many_times(15, 3, func);
 ```

 What happened? function pointers cannot capture outsize variables.
-Any anonymous function that tries to capture one results in a different type called a closure.
+Any anonymous function that tries to capture an outside variable results in a different type called a closure.

 ```
    |